BlazeMedina/Final_Project/README.md

 - Bedroom Count
 - Bathroom Count
 - Area Lot Size
+- Property Type

 ### Questions We Hope to Answer
-Are we able to predict the county location of a house based on certain property parameters? <br />
+Are we able to predict the county location of a house based on certain property features? <br />
-Are there certain parameters of a property distinguishable by county?
+Are there certain features of a property distinguishable by county?

 ## Team Dymanic
 ### Communication Protocols